 Anti-Corruption Certification Programs for Individuals

-First, The AACI provides the following premier certification programs:
+The AACI provides the following premier certification programs for individuals:

 Anti-Corruption Certification Programs for Entities

-Second, the Certified Anti-Corruption Entity (CACE), an effective institutional change tool as a Corruption Prevention Management Test (CPMT), represents its core.
-The CPMT is an online test available only to an organization seeking an anti-corruption certification.
-The primary objective of the CPMT is to quantify an entity’s exposure to fraud and corruption.
+For entities, The AACI provides the Certified Anti-Corruption Entity (CACE).
+At the core of this institutional diagnostic is the Corruption Prevention Management Test (CPMT), an online assessment available only to organizations seeking anti-corruption certification.
+Its primary objective is to quantify an entity’s exposure to fraud and corruption.

 The Ten Principles of Fighting Corruption

-The American Anti-Corruption Institute (AACI) promulgated the Ten Principles of Fighting Corruption, accompanied by its Standards on Fighting Corruption (SFC), to form an internationally accepted framework to fight corruption effectively, efficiently, and intelligently.
-They help stakeholders to:
+The AACI promulgated the Ten Principles of Fighting Corruption, accompanied by its Standards on Fighting Corruption (SFCs), to form an internationally accepted framework for fighting corruption effectively, efficiently, and intelligently.
+Together, they help stakeholders:

-1. Promote consistent practice and behavior and facilitate effective responses to identified corruption risks.
+2. Promote consistent practice and support effective responses to identified corruption risks.

-2. Help management and other stakeholders to assess and evaluate the entity’s commitment to fighting fraud and corruption, and
+3. Assess and evaluate the entity’s commitment to fighting fraud and corruption.

 Transparency, Independence, and Integrity

-The AACI is a private Institute that does not follow the U.S. government or any of its agencies directly or indirectly.
-Preserving and maintaining its integrity, objectivity, and independence, The AACI does not accept donations or financial support from an individual or entity.
-Under the relevant United States regulations, the Institute operates from its headquarters in Tempe, Arizona.
-Whenever the Institute provides services outside the United States of America, it abides by U.S. regulations and the laws and sovereignty of the foreign States.
+The AACI is a private institute that does not follow the United States government or any of its agencies, directly or indirectly.
+To preserve its integrity, objectivity, and independence, The AACI does not accept donations or financial support from any individual or entity.
+It operates from Tempe, Arizona, and whenever it provides services outside the United States, it respects United States regulations and the laws and sovereignty of foreign states.

 Prevention.
 Prevention.
 Prevention.